dhemery/cwd.dhemery.com/site/posts/2008-12-information-service.md

 ---
-category:  Testing
+title: Testing is an Information Service
 date: 2008/12/30 15:37:11
 tags:
 - collaborating
-title: Testing is an Information Service
-comments: true
-published: true
-layout: post
+- testing

 ---

 <strong>Testing is an information service.</strong>  The point of testing is to inform stakeholders about the system.
 This is not a new sentiment, nor does it originate with me.
 But I've found that many testers have not considered their role from this perspective.